Trava

 Workflow behavior

 Event #4076: Found a lower price option.
-Possible profit is [__]
+Possible profit is XX

-(*) if this response is received for all PCC/OIDs where an optimization attempt was made
+(*) Applies when received for all PCC/OIDs where optimization was attempted.

-Processing the scheme in Test Mode will result in exit on Fail
+Processing the scheme in Test mode results in exit on Fail.

 Often used with

-Event happened (condition preceding) – the “Ticket has been issued” setting will allow you to determine whether tickets have previously been issued for this PNR.
+• Event happened (preceding condition) – Determines whether tickets have been issued for this PNR

-Theoretically possible to reduce total amount (condition subsequent) — allows to detect and exclude from optimization those PNRs that already have the lowest possible fare booked in the lowest booking classes.
+• Theoretically possible to reduce the total amount (subsequent condition) – Excludes PNRs already booked at the lowest possible fare

 Find lower fare for YTH